 Munch on a crusty roll filled with all things good

-Mr Crackles is the sort of place where you could quickly develop an addition.
+Mr Crackles is the sort of place where you could quickly develop an addiction.
 Their pork rolls are filled with delicious and perfectly roasted meat, fresh Vietnamese style salad and topped with crunchy crackling.
 If you are not a bread lover, you can also buy the pork by the gram.
-These rolls are wonderful anytime but are the perfect late night eat with a 4 am closing time on Friday and Sat night.
+These rolls are wonderful anytime but are the perfect late-night eat wit4 am 4 am closing time on Friday and Sat night.
 They also make a great hangover cure!

 If you are a lover of the Vietnamese favourite banh mi, Marrickville Pork Roll should be on your list for a lunchtime stop.
 Along with being a total bargain at only $5.50, this roll is full of goodness.
 Crunchy bread rolls that are soft and fluffy inside, perfectly pickled carrots and fresh veggies, smooth mayo, tasty pate and your choice of pork or chicken to finish it off.
 Add some chilli if you are brave.
 The original outlet in Marrickville is the place to go for the full menu, but the new shopfront at Steam Mill Lane is almost as good and perfect for visitors.